 The company’s peer group includes Exxon Mobil (XOM), Chevron (CVX)) and British Petroleum (BP).
 Over the past decade this dividend growth stock has delivered an annualized total return of 15.50% to its shareholders.

 dividend payment has increased by 14.20% per year over the past decade, which is lower than the growth in EPS.
 A 14% growth in distributions translates into the dividend payment doubling every five years on average.
 If we look at historical data, going as far back as 1982, one would notice that the company has actually managed to double distributions every ten years on average.
-With this rate of growth and the high current yield, investors would have paid their Heritage home loans simply using the distributions received.
 The dividend payout ratio has mostly remained below 50%, with the exception of 2002 and 2008- 2009 periods.
 A lower payout is always a plus, since it leaves room for consistent dividend growth minimizing the impact of short-term fluctuations in earnings.

 is attractively valued at 7.20 times earnings and has a sustainable distribution.
 In comparison Exxon Mobil trades at 9.20 times earnings and yields 2.60%, while Chevron trades at 9 times earnings and yields 3.30%.
 I am considering replacing Exxon Mobil with ConocoPhillips.

 Full Disclosure: Long XOM and CVX

 - Exxon Mobil (XOM) Dividend Stock Analysis 2012

 - Royal Dutch Shell – An Undiscovered Dividend Gem

 This article was written by Dividend Growth Investor.
 If you enjoyed this article, please subscribe to my feed [RSS], or have future articles emailed to you [Email] or follow me on Twitter [Twitter].